aixnr/razor/README.md

-# Aizan's Collection of Razor Tools
+# Razor Tools

-Collection of small and reusable Python tools by Aizan.
+Collection of small and reusable Python tools and utility scripts for plotting.

 ## Installation